eprev/eprev.org/_posts/2013-09-22-mongo-shell-as-an-interactive-javascript-interpreter.md

 tags:
   - javascript
   - mongodb
-excerpt: Do you know that MongoDB has JavaScript interpreter?
+description: Do you know that MongoDB has JavaScript interpreter?
 And yes, you can use it.
 ---

 Do you have MongoDB installed?
 If you do then you have JavaScript interpreter.
 MongoDB has SpiderMonkey JavaScript engine.
 To start an interactive shell you have to type `mongo --nodb` in the shell.